 It is really nothing more than garlic and honey, left to sit alone for a week.
 There’s no need to watch it, the most active bit of work is peeling the garlic cloves.

 To more easily peel garlic cloves, put the side of a chef knife on top of one clove and give it a little wack.
-Not too hard, you don’t want to crush the garlic clove.
-This will loosen the skin and make the garlic easier to peel.
+Not too hard, you want whole cloves, not crushed cloves.

-When you put the honey and garlic in the jar, be sure to leave an inch or two of headspace.
+When you put the honey and garlic in the glass jar, be sure to leave an inch or two of headspace (space between garlic honey and top of the jar).
 As the honey and garlic ferment, the honey will bubble and might overflow the jar if you don’t leave enough room.
-You can put the jar on a saucer or bowl, just in case.
+A pint jar works great and you can put the jar on a saucer or bowl, just in case.

-The bubbles are a normal part of fermentation.
+The tiny bubbles are a normal part of the fermentation process.
 Also you’ll notice that the honey gets runnier, which is also a normal part of fermenting honey garlic.
 Since the honey thins as it ferments with the honey, it’s a perfect opportunity to use that crystallized honey that’s sitting in the pantry.

 What Honey To Use?